-This course provides and in-depth overview of the Human Rights Tribunal of Ontario.
-Pleadings will be discussed as well as early dismissals.
-Our instructor will present strategic considerations to keep in mind from the time that an application is being planned to its filing, as well as practical tips involving the Basis of Applications and procedural pitfalls to avoid.
-Various ethical considerations involved in making legal services accessible for individuals and representing applicants and respondents will also be discussed.
+This course provides and in-depth overview of the basic elements of litigating wrongful termination in Ontario’s courts.
+Our instructor will present strategic considerations to keep in mind from the time that a demand letter is being planned, as well as practical tips involving the basis of statement of claims and pleadings.
+Various ethical considerations involved in making legal services accessible for individuals and representing claimants and defendants will also be discussed.

 Taught by Antonio Urdaneta